KangmPu/GOTObasedSyntheticTracking/README.md

 ```
 Output: if detection, an annotated gif and a stacked image; if not only a stacked image.

+if cuda environment avalibale.
+Can replace this script by detect_mover_gif_gpuver.py with same name.
 ---

 ### 3. `autochecker_MPClist_pipeline.py`